Leica M10 vs Panasonic TZ200

 It is notable that the M10 has a hotshoe, while the TZ200 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the M10 and the TZ200 are recent models that are part of the current product line-up.
-The M10 replaced the earlier Leica M Typ 262, while the TZ200 followed on from the Panasonic TZ100.
+The TZ200 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the M10 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the M10 was succeeded by the Leica M11.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Panasonic websites.

 So what is the bottom line?
 Is the Leica M10 better than the Panasonic TZ200 or vice versa?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Leica M10 (Typ 3656):

 - More detail: Offers more megapixels (23.8 vs 20MP) with a 9% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.